Sonnet 59

 Repeated horrors haunt the love I sought-

-Yet loving you can be my only crime.
+Where loving you remains my only crime.

 For you, love’s joy resides in bringing pain;

-For me, loves’ sorrows bring me back again.
+For me, love’s sorrows bring me back again.

 ©Loubert S Suddaby.
 All Rights Reserved.